Massachusetts Paid Family and Medical Leave Program Begins Providing Benefits Jan. 1, 2021

 What are employer withholding and payment requirements in Massachusetts?

-Employers are subject to reporting requirements and quarterly premium payments, effective Oct.
-1, 2019, in Massachusetts.
+Employers are subject to reporting requirements and quarterly premium payments in Massachusetts.
 This is similar to how businesses file state unemployment insurance (SUI) in the state.

 The reporting and payment are due the end of the following month after the quarter is finished.
-For employers, this first reporting and payments are due Jan.
+Employers began their first reporting and payments Jan.
 31, 2020.

 The premium the employer must remit is an amount made up of a required employer portion and employee withholding.
 The premium consists of two distinct coverages — family leave (this supports an employee’s family members) and medical leave (this supports an employee’s own serious health condition).
 Additional details include: